RS1 Maps

 1. Introduction

 My name is Ricardo and I am the creator of this page.
 This is a personal project and, therefore, I dedicate my free time to it, with no other interest than creating a service that can be useful to me and to anyone who needs access to maps other than those of Google or Bing (which are also included), whether for personal or professional interest.
-There are no advertisements or any scripts that are not strictly necessary for the operation of the service (apart from a simple web analysis code that only records the URL of the page being visited).
+There are no advertisements or any scripts that are not strictly necessary for the operation of the service.

 This page is based entirely on third-party map services, whose providers have the rights to them.
 The copyright information for a map appears at the bottom right of the viewer.